-You do not have to be on Income Support or Job Seeker's Allowance to make a claim for Housing Benefit or a Council Tax Reduction.
+You do not have to be on Income Support or Job Seeker's Allowance to make a claim for Housing Benefit or Council Tax Support.
 You can claim if you, or your partner, are in full time work, are receiving a pension, other state benefits or even have no income at all.

 - you are not a householder (you are not liable to pay rent or Council Tax; or you are liable to pay rent and Council Tax to a close relative living with you in your accommodation)

 - you have more than £16,000 in savings - unless you are receiving Pension Credit Guarantee.
 This includes cash at home, money in bank/building society accounts, stocks and shares, premium bonds and property, other than the property you are living in.

 - If you are making a new claim for help with your rent, you will need to claim Universal Credit if you are of working age.
 Exceptions to this is if you have more than 2 children in your household or live in supported accommodation.
 Please contact the DWP regarding this on 0345 6004272.
 You can also find out how much you may be entitled to by accessing gov.uk.
 Please note that to claim Council Tax Support you will still need to apply to the Council.

 - your status in the UK excludes you from receiving public funds.
 If you have recently come from abroad you will normally need to demonstrate that you have the right to stay in this country.
 You will also have to satisfy the habitual residency test before we can pay you any benefit